Doulas Supporting Teens

 Kayla was a DST client in 2005.
 The experience of having a doula was so powerful that she decided to become a doula herself.
 Since completing her doula training, Kayla has supported numerous families.
 In 2006, she joined DST’s board of directors.
 Currently, she is pursuing a degree through Lane Community College.

-The DST doulas provide more than emotional and physical comfort; they are acting as mentors for healthy parenting and forming meaningful bonds.
+The DST doulas provide more than emotional and physical comfort; they act as mentors for healthy parenting and forming meaningful bonds.
 For many of these teen parents, this is the first time they have had a caring adult in their lives who listens to them, provides useful suggestions and respects their individual choices.
 Doulas are required to complete birth doula training and be mentored by a senior DST doula.
 They must also demonstrate a passion and high degree of commitment to serving teen parents and their particular needs.

 Everyday Miracles, a community-based doula program in the Twin Cities, Minnesota, has served 239 teen parents in the past five years.
 The primary issues most teen parents face are stable housing and cuts in the financial assistance for daycare that allows them to continue their education and work.
 Several Medicaid insurance provider groups have partnered with Everyday Miracles to institute doula programs for their members.
-Third-party reimbursement helps, however it doesn’t entirely meet the need.
+Third-party reimbursement helps, however, it doesn’t entirely meet the need.
 Lately, diligent fundraising efforts take up the majority of the executive director’s attention.

-The American Indian Family Center (AIFC) of St. Paul, Minnesota, hosts a community-based doula program that serves mothers from diverse communities, primarily teenaged Medicaid recipients.
+The American Indian Family Center (AIFC) of St. Paul, Minnesota, hosts a community-based doula program that serves mothers from diverse communities, primarily teenage Medicaid recipients.
 The Center was recognized this year with an award for its service to teen parents, for “improving the quality of life for young people around the issues related to adolescent sexual health promotion, adolescent pregnancy prevention and adolescent parent support,” by the Minnesota Organization on Adolescent Pregnancy, Parenting and Prevention.
 AIFC states that issues for teen parents include lack of family support, lack of positive parenting skills and lack of resources.
-Like the other programs, the doula program is mostly grant-funded, though Medicaid reimburses some of the educational services.
-The future of the program has been threatened, as legislation has re-prioritized funding that the center counts on for its doula program.
+Like the other programs, the doula program is mostly grant-funded, although Medicaid reimburses some of the educational services.
+The future of the program has been threatened, as legislation re-prioritized funding that the center counts on for its doula program.

 Chicago Health Connection (CHC), a federally-funded program held up as the model maternal-child health organization, states that the measurable cost savings of community-based doula programs includes the thousands of Medicaid dollars saved by an averted c-section or epidural (with additional cost savings possible due to reduced length of hospital stay) and the public health savings from increased breastfeeding, totaling anywhere from $300 to $1400 per child and $500 per family.
 CHC is making a difference in the lives of numerous Chicago teen parents and their infants.
 Rachel Abramson, director of Chicago Health Connection, was quoted recently, “Every woman needs that kind of support around birth, but in terms of resources and need, it’s particularly critical for women who are underserved, who face a lot of challenges in their lives.”(4)